bioe131/lab1/README.md

 GitHub Explore is a great place to do just that … explore :smile: You can find new projects, events, and developers to interact with.

 You can check out the GitHub Explore website [at github.com/explore](https://github.com/explore).
 The more you intereact with GitHub the more tailored your Explore view will be.

+## Assignment details

+Now that DataHub and GitHub are setup, please do the following

+1. Within the cloned repository for Lab 1, add a file called `about_me.md`.
+2. Write ~3 sentences in the file to briefly introduce yourselves to us and describe what you'd like to take away from this course.
+3. Commit the file (`git add about_me.md`, `git commit -m "added about me file"`, `git push origin main`).
+4. Upload link to your private lab repo on bCourses assignment.

 ## 📝 Optional next steps